Texas Energy Deregulation - EnergyBot

 1. Most, But Not All, Texans Have Electric Choice

 While 85% of Texas residents live in deregulated energy markets, there are several cities and areas of Texas that do not have a deregulated retail electricity market.
-The largest cities in Texas that are not deregulated are Austin, San Antonio, and El Paso.
+Deregulated areas allow consumers to choose from multiple retail electricity providers, while regulated areas typically have a single provider and less competition.
+Deregulated cities in Texas include major urban centers like Houston, Dallas, Fort Worth, and Corpus Christi, while some larger cities remain regulated.

 If you are unsure if you live in an area with a deregulated market, you can use our ESIID lookup tool to find out along with lots of other useful information.